 - Extend connectivity of core application assets and information across the enterprise by leveraging service orientation.

-Stay clear of the garbage in garbage out – GIGO tools that don’t deliver value for the business.
 To derive benefits from digital capabilities, organizations have to cease relying on outdated software’s by transforming and modernizing their solutions stack leveraging tools that among other things facilitate migrations, provide & extend business capabilities, prioritize value aspirations and map out transformation journeys.
 This artefact is a consolidation of critical tools that are time-tested to drive key transformation and modernization initiatives.

 About the Author